brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

 - **`projectMain` script**
     - This script is called when you run the projectInterface.
 The projectInterface starts the web server in the cloud and initializes communication with the file server.
 From a browser window pointed to the web server URL you will have controls to start and stop your project scripts.
 - **`initialize` script**
     - The purpose of this script is to run certain commands *before* you start your experiment.
-In this sample project, a temporary `tmp` folder is created with sub-directories `console_directory` and `cloud_directory` to illustrate the interaction between the console computer and the cloud.
+In this sample project, a temporary `tmp` folder is created with sub-directories `stimulus_directory` and `cloud_directory` to illustrate the interaction between the stimulus computer and the cloud.
         - NOTE: Under normal circumstances, all of the python scripts here will be running in the cloud.
-This means that, from your scripts' perspective, the `cloud_directory` would be a local directory whereas the `console_directory` would be a remote directory.
+This means that, from your scripts' perspective, the `cloud_directory` would be a local directory whereas the `stimulus_directory` would be a remote directory.
 - **`sample.py` script**
     - This is the script that actually runs the experiment!
 All of these scripts are well-documented, especially this one.
 Take a look at the comments to gain a better understanding of how we do what we do here.
 - **`finalize` script**
     - The purpose of this script is to run certain commands *after* you finish running your experiment to finalize things.
-For instance, you can download files from the cloud to the console computer.
+For instance, you can download files from the cloud to the stimulus computer.
 You can also delete files from the cloud, which you might want to do for privacy.

 ## How do I make the sample project work?
 1. Follow the [installation instructions](https://github.com/brainiak/rt-cloud#installation) for the realtime fMRI cloud framework